 The result: I felt more at home on a National level, because I knew more about my home.
 I now feel a visceral connection based on experience and memories, rather than a vague connection because I hadn’t been to a place.
 And I learned, not only in the U.S. but worldwide, a large majority of people are actually intrinsically good.

 I’m sure you met a lot of amazing people on your journey.
 Who was the most interesting or inspiring person you met on the road?

-I met inspiring people in Haiti who took me into their tiny tent and shared their meager food with me during a hurricane; I met a bedridden woman in Namibia who had spent her life caring for orphans with aids; I met an old man who ensured my safety walking across 250km of the Sahara; I met a father and son, total strangers, who drove hundreds of miles out of their way to help me in Oregon.
-I met people EVERYWHERE that were kind and giving and truly went out of their way to help others.
+I met inspiring people in Haiti who took me into their tiny tent and shared their meager food with me during a hurricane.
+In Namibia, I met a bedridden woman who had spent her life caring for orphans with aids.
+Another old man I met ensured my safety walking across 250km of the Sahara.
+I met a father and son, total strangers, who drove hundreds of miles out of their way to help me in Oregon.
+EVERYWHERE I met people who were kind and giving and truly went out of their way to help others.
 I realized it is often those who have the least who share the most.
 I returned from traveling greatly humbled.